 - Captured and recorded through key meetings.

-For those who are committed to a management system which is at the core of your business then this will probably be an integral part of your management system.
+For those who are committed to a management system that is at the core of your business then this will probably be an integral part of your management system.
 You may however need to review how effectively you connect those processes and understand the influence and impact of those processes on each other and on the business.
-This should also elevate the system in terms of its importance and value to the business, because it should drive more meaningful analysis of the key business processes and critical aspects of those processes.
-In practical terms it will require an organization to more fully analyse its processes and ensure that there is good understanding of how they interact with each other – and not operate as isolated procedures without overlap.
+This should also elevate the system in terms of its importance and value to the business because it should drive a more meaningful analysis of the key business processes and critical aspects of those processes.
+In practical terms, it will require an organization to more fully analyze its processes and ensure that there is a good understanding of how they interact with each other – and not operate as isolated procedures without overlap.

 This clause is all about the role of “top management” which is the person or group of people who directs and controls the organization at the highest level.
 The purpose is to demonstrate leadership and commitment by integrating environmental management into business processes.
-Top management must demonstrate a greater involvement in the management system and need to establish the environmental policy, which can include commitments specific to an organization’s context beyond those directly required, such as the ‘protection of the environment’.
-There is greater focus on top management to commit to continual improvement of the EMS.
-Communication is key and top management have a responsibility to ensure the EMS is made available, communicated, maintained and understood by all parties.
-Finally, top management need to assign relevant responsibilities and authorities, highlighting two particular roles concerning EMS conformance to ISO 14001 and reporting on EMS performance.
+Top management must demonstrate a greater involvement in the management system and need to establish the environmental policy, which can include commitments specific to an organization’s context beyond those directly required, such as the ‘protection of the environment.
+There is a greater focus on top management to commit to continual improvement of the EMS.
+Communication is key and top management has a responsibility to ensure the EMS is made available, communicated, maintained, and understood by all parties.
+Finally, top management needs to assign relevant responsibilities and authorities, highlighting two particular roles concerning EMS conformance to ISO 14001 and reporting on EMS performance.

 Clause 5 contains much familiar content, but with greater emphasis on leadership and commitment, and the expectation that top management will be more actively engaged with the management system.